 Mohamad and I live on different Continents and are from totally different backgrounds but we have many common bonds beyond our love of running and concern for our planet and its inhabitants.
 We share a belief in the empowerment of all people from whatever background, gender, ethnicity or faith to enhance their specialization of knowledge to make change in their own demographic for the benefit of all .
 We want to show, very graphically, this is a problem which is facing everyone as a global community, rather than just one which is confined to the most extreme locations.
 These are the places that are facing and feeling this threat first and are at the acute edge of the crisis right now but this will only spread in the months, years and decades to come if we don't make drastic changes immediately.
 Hence the very visual articulation by the runners who are not only racing each other and the race clock but also combating the added momentum of the ticking of time which is rapidly running out for any change to be effective.

-So, quite simply,,the Running for Good Ultra is about taking the model of running and using it for the good of others, the environment, the future as well as the individual.
+So, quite simply,,the Running for Good Ultra is about taking the model of running and using it for the good of others, the environment, the future and the individual.

 Fiona Oakes - April 2021